minkyraccoon/LiqLitePaper/README.md

 # Liquidity Module Litepaper

-## Pre-requisites
+## Prerequisites

 - GNU make
 - Pandoc
-- Inter is Tendermint font.
-Can download from here: https://fonts.google.com/specimen/Inter
+- Inter is the Tendermint font and can be downloaded here: https://fonts.google.com/specimen/Inter
 - Korean and Chinese versions use the Noto library.
-Look here for install https://www.google.com/get/noto/help/cjk/
+To install Noto: https://www.google.com/get/noto/help/cjk/

 ## Usage

-- To create new report go just need to run
+- To create new report, just run:
     - `make builden` for English version
     - `make buildko` for Korean version
     - `make buildzh` for Chinese version